SAPPHO TERROR by Maura Modeya

 $20.00

-"SAPPHO TERROR brings us into the poet's rapture, one that is profoundly balanced between the paradoxical and perilous forces of eros."—SERENA CHOPRA
+In striking and visceral exhaustion, this book performs the desire of possession—by a lover, by language, by loss.SAPPHO TERROR brings us into the poet’s rapture, one that is profoundly balanced between the paradoxical and perilous forces of eros. —Serena Chopra